Pile Capacity Solution

 Pile Capacity - (Measured in Newton) - Pile Capacity is the maximum load which it can carry without failure or excessive settlement of the ground.

-Toe Resistance - (Measured in Newton) - Toe Resistance is the load resisted by the toe of a pile.
+Toe Resistance - (Measured in Newton) - Toe Resistance is the capacity of the soil at the base or toe of a structure (such as a retaining wall, foundation, or slope) to resist sliding or overturning.

 STEP 1: Convert Input(s) to Base Unit